 WordPress – Why Your Company’s Website Needs It

-In this article, I will help you get started with Dba Press on your first WordPress Website.
+In this article, I will help you start with DBA Press on your first WordPress Website.
 Before we do that, let me explain what WordPress can do for you… If you don’t know what a content management system is (CMS), it is the ability to manage your content without editing files.
 Quite simply, it’s the best thing to ever happen to the way we work our content.
-There are hundreds of thousands of websites on the web using WordPress as its content management system, and after I get done with you, you’ll have your very own too.
+There are hundreds of thousands of websites on the web using WordPress as its content management system, and after I get done with you, you’ll have your very own, too.

-Let’s first get past the whole idea of hiring a web designer because you don’t need one for this!
-The best things in life are free, as they say; knowledge is free, and lucky for you, WordPress is free too.
-The first things you need to do are visit WordPress’s website and download the latest version of WordPress.
-The download will be a ZIP archive; it will most likely be around two megabytes in size.
-Remember, it doesn’t install on your computer; it installs on your web host, and I’ll explain next what a web host is, so for now, all you want to do is download it.
+Let’s first get past the idea of hiring a web designer because you don’t need one for this!
+The best things in life are free, as they say; knowledge is free and lucky for you, WordPress is free too.
+First, you must visit WordPress’s website and download the latest version of WordPress.
+The download will be a ZIP archive; it will most likely be around two megabytes.
+Remember, it doesn’t install on your computer; it installs on your web host.
+I’ll explain next what a web host is, so for now, all you want to do is download it.